 We’ll eat anything that has jalapeños listed as an ingredient, and the same goes for pesto, so there’s really no world in which we wouldn’t devour this sandwich.

 Consider it the healthier version of a greasy breakfast sandwich.
 The addition of all those greens totally counteracts the gooey cheese in this recipe (right?).

 This caprese sandwich has the one thing salad is missing: bread.
 Make some delicious homemade pesto (or save time and buy it) and slather it on a croissant for a flavorful lunch.

 Yep, this one is comprised of almost every vegetable you could think of to put on a sandwich: lettuce, carrots, cucumbers, cabbage, avocado, sprouts, tomatoes, and onions.
 Dream team.

 Does it get any better than this topping combo?
 Fresh mozzarella, avocado, and a special sauce (plus some other yummy vegetables).
 If you’re new to veggie sandwiches, this is the one to try first.

 Isn’t pickling your vegetables fun?
 Or at the very least, isn’t eating them fun?
 If you agree, you’ll love this recipe.

 Any sandwich that involves melted cheese is a must-try—this one included.
 The roasted veggies and spices add flavor to what is basically the sandwich version of a vegetarian quesadilla.

 The key ingredient in this grilled veggie sandwich is obviously the tomato jam.
 If you haven’t tried a savory jam yet, move this recipe to the top of your list.

 It’s like a salad, but with bread.
-If that makes you nervous, look closely and you’ll see a homemade lemon-basil aioli, which should more or less make all your worries disappear.
+Look closely and you’ll see a homemade lemon-basil aioli, which definitely makes this sandwich a winner.